LILI ALDERSON

 WASP-17b

-The first project of my PhD has revolved around WASP-17b, a hot Jupiter which has frequently featured in comparative exoplanet studies, and will observed by multiple JWST modes in GTO program 1353.
+The first project of my PhD revolved around WASP-17b, a hot Jupiter which has frequently featured in comparative exoplanet studies, and will observed by multiple JWST modes in GTO program 1353.
 However, the space-based observations upon which these studies critically rely occurred before many of the now widely used high precision observing modes and analysis techniques had been developed.

 In Alderson et al. (2022), I combined analysis of new high precision HST WFC3 IR observations, along with a consistent reanalysis of the previous Hubble and Spitzer data (Sing et al. 2016) to present an updated 0.3–5 μm transmission spectrum.
 By taking advantage of recent advances in exoplanet data reduction and analysis techniques, the new transmission spectrum achieves a markedly improved average precision of 132 ppm.
 Through comprehensive atmospheric retrieval modelling we detected H2O absorption and found evidence of CO2 absorption.
 These retrievals also uncovered complexities that highlight both the importance of using robust statistics for model selection and the need for high precision panchromatic observations.